 What to do if force quit isn't working on a Mac

-If Mac stops responding to any one of the force quit methods described above, you can force restart your Mac.
+If force quit not working on your Mac after using the methods described above, you can force restart your Mac.
 To do so, press and hold Command + Control+ Power buttons.
 If you have unsaved changes, you can hold the Command + Control + Option + Power buttons.
 This will ask you whether you want to save the changes.

 If you're using a MacBook Pro with a touch bar, press the power button (Touch ID button) for 5 seconds to force your Mac to shut down.
 Then wait a few minutes and press the power button to manually start your Mac again.